zylklab/mlbuffet/README.md

 `curl -X POST -F "path=@/path/to/local/model" -F "model_description=version description of the file" http://<INFERRER-IP>:8000/api/v1/models/<tag>`

-When a new version is uploaded, that will be associated as the default model, and read by the modelhosts.
+When a new version is uploaded, that will be associated as the default model, and a new Modelhost Pod will be deployed for inference.

 **Download model**

-You can download any version of any model tag located in the storage module.
+Any version of a given model tag can be downloaded from the server.
-You can specify the version you want to get from the storage in three ways:
+The version to be downloaded from the storage can be specified in three ways:

 * `<tag>`
 * `<tag>:default`
 * `<tag>:<version>`

-The first two methods download the file set as default, and the last one downloads the specified version.
+The first two methods download the file set as default, and the last one downloads the specific version.

 `wget http://<INFERRER-IP>:8000/api/v1/models/<tag>/download --content-disposition`

-You can also download files with your browser with the above URL.
+Models can also be downloaded form the browser.

 **Delete a model**

-You can delete models you do not need anymore with DELETE method.
-You can specify the version you want remove of the storage in three ways:
+Models can be deleted with the DELETE method:

 * `<tag>`
 * `<tag>:default`
 * `<tag>:<version>`

-The first method, remove the entire tag.

-The second method remove the file set as default, and the last one removes the specified version.

 `curl -X DELETE http://<INFERRER-IP>:8000/api/v1/models/<tag>`

 **Set model as default**

-You can set any version stored into the storage service as the default version:
+Any version in the storage can be set as the default version:

 `curl -X POST -H "Content-Type: application/json" --data '{"default": <new default version>}' http://<INFERRER-IP>:8000/api/v1/models/<tag>/default`